Is American English Going To Take Over British English Completely? - Slashdot

 Who cares?
 (Score:2)

-The English to watch (Score:2)
+The English to watch (Score:5, Interesting)

 .